loomnetwork/loom-sdk-documentation/docs/en/intro-to-loom.md

 ![New Account Options](/developers/img/deploy-to-loom-deposit-loom.png)

-Notice that, in order to deploy to Plasmachain, you need to stake 10 LOOM.
+Notice that, in order to deploy to Plasmachain, you need to stake some LOOM.
 Click on the "Deposit more Loom to Plasmachain" and follow the instructions.

 ### Adding the Public Keys